-- Keep your chest higher than your abdomen when sleeping – try using extra pillows or a foam wedge.
-Try to avoid lying on your left side, often reflux is worse in this position.
+- Keep your chest higher than your abdomen when sleeping by using extra pillows or a foam wedge.
+Try to avoid lying on your left side, as reflux is often worse in this position.

 - Don't overexert yourself, as this can cause reflux.

-- See your doctor if solid foods cause coughing or if food seems to be getting stuck.
+- See your doctor if solid foods cause coughing or get stuck.

-If your surgery has changed the normal structure of your stomach, partially digested food and or food containing high amounts of simple sugar, such as cordial, can go into the small bowel too quickly.
+If surgery has changed the normal structure of your stomach, partially digested food and/or food containing high amounts of simple sugar, such as cordial, can go into the small bowel too quickly.
 This may cause cramps, nausea, racing heart, sweating, bloating, diarrhoea or dizziness.
 This is called dumping syndrome.
 Symptoms usually begin 15–30 minutes after eating.

 Sometimes symptoms occur 1–2 hours after a meal.
 These are called late symptoms, which tend to cause weakness, light-headedness and sweating, and are usually worse after eating foods high in sugar.

-- Eat small meals slowly so your body can sense when it is full.
+- Eat slowly so your body can sense when it is full.

-- Take note of which foods cause problems – record and avoid them.
+- Keep a record of foods that cause problems and avoid them.
 Surgery may have impaired your ability to absorb or tolerate certain foods, such as those containing lactose, fructose or gluten.

-- Avoid foods and drinks high in sugar, e.g. cordial or soft drinks.
+- Avoid foods and drinks high in sugar, e.g. cordial, soft drinks, cakes and biscuits.

-- Eat starchy food (e.g. pasta, rice or potato) and meals high in protein.
+- Eat starchy food, e.g. pasta, rice or potato.

 - Drink between meals rather than at mealtimes.

-A gastrectomy may also reduce your ability to absorb iron, causing iron deficiency anaemia, and you may need iron supplements.
+A gastrectomy may also reduce your ability to absorb iron, causing iron deficiency anaemia.
+You may need iron supplements.